Female intrasexual competition: Luxury consumption

 Self-promotion tactics refers to the different strategies that women might use to make themselves look better compared to other competing women.
 For example, women are interested in luxury items that enhance their attractiveness.
 Luxury items can indicate attractiveness by emphasising a higher status, which is a factor that potential mates will take into consideration.
-When testing for female intrasexual competition, research has shown that women would purposely choose luxury items that boosts their level of attractiveness, and will disregard non-attractive items, even if they are luxury items.
-When consuming attractive luxury items, women are perceived to be more attractive, young, and flirty by other women.
-At the same time, such consumption portrays their willingness to engage in sexual activity.

-When women's hormonal cycle is nearing her ovulation stage, which is her peak fertility, they have a higher tendency to choose products that would enhance their attractiveness, such as sexier and more revealing clothes.
 It has been shown that when women are at their peak fertility, they will have an increased awareness and sensitivity to female intrasexual competition.
 This is due to the fact that when women are at their peak fertility, this is the most optimal time for them to mate and produce offspring.
 However, this tends to be only applied in situations when women are faced with rivals who they consider to be attractive.
 When with an unattractive rival, women might not necessarily see them posing any threat, as they would feel more attractive in comparison.

 Cosmetic surgery

 By using plastic surgery, women can surgically change their appearances to make themselves more attractive.
 They can surgically alter their faces and bodies according to their wishes.
 They can use botulinum toxin to prevent wrinkles and get face lifts.
-Or they can use get liposuction to remove fat and achieve a more desirable body.
+Or they can get liposuction to remove fat and achieve a more desirable body.
 Research has shown that the waist–hip ratio (WHR) of a female is a good indicator of their health, and that males tend to have a preference for females with a low WHR.
-When comparing women's pre- and post-operative photographs, post-operative photographs where women have a lower WHR are rated as more attractive, regardless of their weight gain or their BMI.
+When comparing women's pre- and post-operative photographs, post-operative photographs where women have a lower WHR are rated as more attractive, regardless of their weight gain or their body mass index (BMI).
 Culture plays a role in the type of plastic surgery a woman gets.
 The beauty standards for Westerners and Easterners are extremely different.
 Western models tend to be used to promote clothing and to portray seductiveness, whereas Asian models tend to be used to promote hair and skin products.
 Research suggest that Western models are more body-oriented.

 Regardless, by using cosmetic surgery, females can change various aspects of their body to make themselves more attractive by displaying a more desirable waist–hip ratio.
 This can lead to competition with other females who may be considered less attractive in comparison.
 When women change their appearances, such as by applying cosmetic products and wearing sexy or stylish clothes, do make a difference and has been proven to be effective.

+Clothing and make-up

+Wearing form-fitting attire, such as dresses that highlight the waist and hips or pants that accentuate curves, is a common strategy to enhance the overall figure.
+Such outfits highlight the importance of the waist-hip ratio (WHR).

+Short skirts, high-heels, and attire that showcases the legs.
+These clothing choices subtly emphasize leg length and overall body proportions, which are characteristics often deemed attractive.

+Makeup, too, plays a role in self-promotion, allowing to enhance certain facial features and draw attention to specific areas such as the eyes and lips.